 With over 30 years experience working for Midlothian Libraries, Isobel worked tirelessly to bring Bookbug to families throughout the pandemic.
 She was the first member of staff to deliver online Bookbug Sessions when libraries were closed.
 Isobel then went on to deliver the first in-person Bookbug Sessions when the libraries re-opened creating a lifeline for families and enhancing the community she works in.

 About Walker Books

-Scottish Book Trust would like to thank Walker Books(this will open in a new window), who kindly sponsor the Bookbug Hero Award.
+Scottish Book Trust would like to thank Walker Books, who kindly sponsor the Bookbug Hero Award.

 Home to books for all ages, Walker Books publishes many award-winning authors, illustrators, and literary franchises including Anthony Horowitz, Angie Thomas, Cassandra Clare, Lucy Cousins, Anthony Browne, Patrick Ness, Guess How Much I Love You by Sam McBratney and Anita Jeram, We'e Going on a Bear Hunt by Michael Rosen and Helen Oxenbury, and Where's Wally? by Martin Handford.
 Walker Books is part of the vibrant international Walker Books Group that includes Walker Books Australia; Candlewick Press in America and its new division, Walker Books US; and Walker Productions.